 Even though laws were enacted for decades, discrimination ran rampant in the airline industry, and in all honesty still exists, but before it was politically correct and seen as financially viable to do so, Southwest was creating access.
 It’s quite possible that Southwest actually set the standard on serving the needs for people flying with a disability, and other airlines were left scrambling to comply to catch up.
-I almost get star struck by the experience; amazed how well thought-out every step is as if they hired consultants to produce real solutions.
+I almost get star struck by the experience, compared to some other airlines, amazed how well thought-out every step is as if they hired consultants to produce real solutions.

 Booking + Check-In